Protecting the Environment and Securing Our Energy Future

 Lowering New York’s Carbon Footprint through Clean Energy

 Governor Cuomo has made New York into a national leader in promoting a greener environment through clean energy initiatives.
-He led a multi-state effort to lower carbon emissions by 45 percent through the Regional Greenhouse Gas Initiative, which also provided $340 over the past three years for clean energy measures, including $100 million to encourage community-driven smart growth and sustainability plans.
+He led a multi-state effort to lower carbon emissions by 45 percent through the Regional Greenhouse Gas Initiative, which also provided $340 million over the past three years for clean energy measures, including $100 million to encourage community-driven smart growth and sustainability plans.
 Likewise, under Governor Cuomo’s leadership, state facilities will lower their energy use by 20 percent, saving taxpayers $50-60 million per year and avoiding as much as 180,000 tons in greenhouse gas emissions annually.

 Governor Cuomo also championed a landmark investment in the clean energy economy by launching a $1 billion NY Green Bank to stimulate private sector financing and to facilitate the financing of creditworthy clean-energy projects in New York State.
 In addition, the Governor guided another $1 billion through the NY-Sun initiative to promote the wide scale deployment of solar projects throughout the state.